 Furthermore, 70 percent of users instantly delete emails that are not well supported on a mobile device.
-Do you still not find responsive mailers a good reason to unleash company’s success potential?
-Well, you might want to reconsider, because responsive email template is easier to build than an email from a traditional HTML template.
+Do you still not find responsive mailers a good reason to unleash the company’s success potential?
+Well, you might want to reconsider, because a responsive email template is easier to build than an email from a traditional HTML template.

 The switch to responsive email design may require a greater investment in design and coding resources.
-But it's worth the effort as the template lets you build an email at a faster rate, because Management loves fast and efficient solutions.
+But it’s worth the effort as the template lets you build an email at a faster rate because management loves fast and efficient solutions.

 The responsive web design started trending in 2010 when Ethan Marcotte ruled out the need to create several designs for every web device.
 He called these design templates as facets that provide the same experience.
 His mantra was to design a template once and view it everywhere.
 Now that’s true innovation!